thezephyrsong/LFG/README.md

 This addon will not teleport you and your group inside the dungeon.

 ## Large Public Test Stage ##
-If you encounter any lua errors or other addon problems please take a screenshot and send it to me (Shadowtoots) on Discord with a short explanation of what you were doing when you encountered the problem breaks your gameplay disable the addon until a new version comes out.
+If you encounter any lua errors or other addon problems please take a screenshot and send it to me (ZephZaeZeit) - preferably on WoW Retro Enhancements or Epog Discords with a short explanation of what you were doing when you encountered the problem breaks your gameplay disable the addon until a new version comes out.

 ## Features ##